angwandi/NewsAppABNSGU/README.md

 # NewsAppABNSGU
-News App stage 01: Part of Android Basic Nanodegree Schorlarship with Google/Udacity: Project 06
+News App stage 01 and 02: Part of Android Basic Nanodegree Schorlarship with Google/Udacity: Project 06 / 07

 ## Project Overview
 The final project is a chance for you to combine and practice everything you learned in this section of the Nanodegree program.
 You will be making your own app that connects to the Internet to provide news articles on a topic of your choice.